 The inverse problem we want to deal with is to reconstruct $D_i$, $g_i$ and $\phi$ as functions of $t,c,T,x$ from certain measurements, see the coming \Cref{Measure} for a discussion about the type of measurements we can perform.
 We notice that we have $M+1$ equations in total and $2M+1$ unknown functions ($M$ functions $D_i$, $M$ functions $g_i$ and the potential $\phi$).
 It is therefore not clear to what extent all these quantities may be reconstructed; possibly, some additional structural assumptions on the sources may have to be made in order to be able to recover all these quantities uniquely.
 The main reconstruction result of the present work focuses on the special case $g_i=0$ for all $i$, see \Cref{Static}, to gain first insights into this inverse problem, while the case of non-zero sources is left for future investigations.

-\subsubsection{The measurements}
+\subsection{The measurements}

-To be able to obtain information about the boundary values of $\phi$ we can, as discussed in detail in \Cref{Potential}, use a voltmeter to measure the voltage between any two points on the boundary.
+In order to obtain the boundary values of $\phi$ we can, as discussed in detail in \Cref{Potential}, use a voltmeter to measure the voltage between any two points on the boundary.
 Current density-voltage profiles are also used in AEM electrolyser cells to evaluate their performance \cite{Lawand24}.
-As we shall see, boundary measurements alone are not enough to determine the functional dependence of the potential $\phi$ in the interior of the cell, cf.\ \Cref{S2T1}.
-Therefore, we will consider a hybrid inverse problem where we assume that it is also possible for us to measure the temperature at interior points of the domain $\Omega\subseteq\mathbb R^3$ occupied by the electrolyser cell.
-We point out that it is indeed possible to measure the temperature in the interior of electrolyser cells in practice \cite{Hua24}.

-In addition to these measurements we still need to specify the boundary measurements and boundary conditions which we may perform and prescribe for $c$ and $T$, respectively.
+We then need to specify the boundary conditions that we may prescribe and the boundary measurements that we may perform on $T$ and $c$.
 Let us start with the temperature.
 We are able to prescribe $T|_{\partial\Omega}$ by controlling the temperature of the electrolyte at the boundary.
-In addition, for any given boundary point $x\in \partial\Omega$ we can measure the temperature at nearby points that are displaced in the normal direction $\mathcal{N}(x)$, i.e.\ at $x+r\mathcal{N}(x)$ for $0<r\ll 1$, where $r$ is the distance of this point from $\partial\Omega$.
+In addition, for any boundary point $x\in \partial\Omega$, we can measure the temperature at nearby points that are displaced in the normal direction $\mathcal{N}(x)$, i.e.\ at $x+r\mathcal{N}(x)$ for $0<r\ll 1$, where $r$ is the distance of this point from $\partial\Omega$.
 For small $r$ we can then take

 and hence measure the normal trace of the temperature on $\partial\Omega$.